NekoOfficial/Neko/README.md

 ## About this project

-This is the official repository for the Neko Discord bot.
-All changes made to the bot are first updated here then pushed to production code.
+This is the official repository for the Neko Discord bot. ~~All changes made to the bot are first updated here then pushed to production code.~~ **Public** changes to the bot will be considered pushing here after 2-3 days of work.
+Private updates, including music module, will **not** receive updates, in this repo.
+Removal of data will still happen if eligible.

 I made this repo since I keep losing files out of nowhere, so the code wouldn't just die.